kenakofer/hymnsinger/docs/how-to-new-song.md

 * Fill out everything in the `%% TUNE INFO`, and `%% SONG INFO` sections, e.g. change "Title of the song" to "My Song"
 * Add some notes to soprano, alto, tenor, and bass
 * Add some lyrics in `verseA` through `verseF`
+    * To left align lyrics, put `\l` before the top syllable.
+This makes the leftmost columns of syllables neater.
 * Make weird special-case tweaks (Scroll down to appendix)
 * Check your work frequently by saving/re-engraving!